Taiwan.Kinmen.Travel: Hunting Down Wind Lion Gods in Jincheng Township (风狮爷寻踪)

 In traditional Chinese culture, stone lions were commonly symbolised as guardians to ward off evil;

-The statues usually had manhoods carved on them, thus, these guardians were addressed as "gods" — but some experts claimed that one of them was a "goddess".
+The statues usually had manhoods carved on them, thus, these male guardians were addressed as "gods" — but some experts claimed that there is a "goddess" among them.

 The map below shows the route that I took to find all the Wind Lion Gods around Jincheng Township.
-The purple route is the actual path that I took and blue segments are suggested paths that I added later because I missed out some places of interest.
+The purple route is the actual path that I took and blue segments are suggested paths that I added later because I missed out some places of interest that were along the way.

 I started the adventure at 9am, after breakfast, on a bicycle that I borrowed from Backpack Home 497.
 After leaving the inn, I followed the purple route in an anti-clockwise direction.
 The first target was at Xiashu (夏墅).

 1. Xiashu Wind Lion God (夏墅风狮爷)

 Xiashu Wind Lion God looked very similar to Doraemon due to its blue-painted body, white stomach and a golden bell with red ribbon around its neck.
 However, it sat in the compound of a private estate.
 I took a photo from outside the compound and continue my journey, not wanting to disturb the residents.

 Note: Use "Suggested Route 1" to visit Jian'gong Islet (建功屿).
 During low tides, one could go onto the island simply by walking across the sea-bed.
 This phenomenon was also known as the Kinmen-version of "Moses Splits the Sea".

 2. Guanlubian Wind Lion God (官路边风狮爷)

 Guanlubian Wind Lion God was not easy to find.
 None of the villagers were around, so I had to rely on Google Map and GPS positioning to locate it.
 The statue sat beside a hundred-year-old tree behind Guanlubian Village.

 3. Kinmen City Wind Lion God 2 (金门城风狮爷二)